Configure the lifecycle stages of AI Governance assets

 2. Click Drag vertical icon next to the statuses and order them to suit your needs.

-The first status in the Core Path section is the initial status, meaning it is the status that new assets have when you register a new AI model or AI use case.
+The first status in the Core Path section is the initial status, meaning it is the status that new assets have when you register a new AI Agent, AI model, or AI use case.